Vavarooks/Practice-Project1/my-app/README.md

 # Vava & Rooks
 - For your art and programming needs!
 - This site has prices and shows of other websites I have made.
+- Changes may vary and because of the reccomendations provided.

 ## App